MyPureCloud/genesys-cloud-webrtc-sdk/doc/video.md

 These are `session` level events and are in addition to the already documented [session level events].

 #### `participantsUpdate`
-This event will happen whenever a conversation update event is received.
+This event will happen whenever a participant changes on the conversation.

 The most common cases are, but not limited to:
   - Participants joining or leaving the conference
   - Participants muting or unmuting video or audio